Mounds Mall

-Mounds Mall is a defunct enclosed shopping mall located in the city of Anderson, Indiana, United States.
+Mounds Mall was an enclosed shopping mall in Anderson, Indiana, United States.
 Opened in stages between 1964 and 1965, it was one of the first enclosed malls developed by Melvin Simon & Associates, now known as Simon Property Group.
 The mall's original anchor stores were H. P. Wasson and Company, Montgomery Ward, and JCPenney; over time, the Wasson store became Meis, Elder-Beerman, and Carson's, while Montgomery Ward became Sears and JCPenney was torn down and rebuilt as a movie theater.
 After a period of decline, Mounds Mall closed to the public in April 2018.
 The movie theater closed a year later, leaving no businesses in the building.

 History

 Mounds Mall was developed by Melvin Simon & Associates (now Simon Property Group), opening in 1965 as the second mall in Indiana (Evansville's fully enclosed Washington Square began business in October 1963).

 The mall officially opened in April 1965, although anchor stores Montgomery Ward and H. P. Wasson and Company had opened the previous November.
 Original tenants included Zales, Kroger, Woolworth, and Jo-Ann Fabrics.